humnasul/pionair-hack/README.md

 # Pionair: Personalized Air Quality Communication Tool
-## What It Does?
+## What's Pionair?
+## Our Workflow
 1. The user enters (or shares GPS for) their location, plus a short set of health questions: age, hypertension, heart disease, smoking status, family history of stroke, family history of smoking.
 2. Pionair looks up the nearest real-time air quality sensor and current pollutant levels for that location.
-3. A logistic regression model — trained offline and shipped as a small JSON file — combines those inputs into a predicted probability of a near-term cerebrovascular event.
+3. A logistic regression model, trained offline and shipped as a small JSON file, combines those inputs into a predicted probability of a near-term cerebrovascular event.
 4. That probability is mapped to one of five color-coded levels (from "Clear Sailing" to "Rest & Recharge Indoors"), each with a plain-language headline and a concrete suggestion (stay inside, mask up, it's fine to go for a walk, etc.).
-5. An optional hardware companion — an air-quality sensor wired to an LED strip — mirrors the same red-to-green scale physically, so the signal doesn't require opening an app at all.
+5. An optional hardware companion: an air-quality sensor wired to an LED strip — mirrors the same red-to-green scale physically, so the signal doesn't require opening an app at all.
+**Why software & hardware?** Increased reliability, accessibility to all populations, ease-of-use, convenient, and portable

 ## How it works